AI4WA/OpenOmniFramework/docs/API/main.md

 API will provide the central logic control and orchestration for the whole system.
 It is written in Django and Django Rest Framework.
 The database is PostgresSQL.
-We probably will think about upgrading it to a PostGIS database sooner rather than later.

 The apps in the API are [continue to be developed: